braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/using_shopify_with_braze.md

         - Has used these apps **more than 0** times
         - Email **is not blank**
     - Entry controls
-        - Users are eligible to re-enter this Canvas.
-Only one user can enter this Canvas every day
+        - Users are eligible to re-enter this Canvas after the full duration of the Canvas is complete
     - Exit criteria
         - Performs either ecommerce.cart_updated, ecommerce.checkout started, or ecommerce.order_placed
 - Send settings